-Students in their senior year are regularly invited to volunteer for the position of class representative for their department/faculty.
-Class representatives assist classmates in maintaining contact with one another and the University by organizing reunions and preparing class newsletters.
-Representatives link the class and the Association.
+Students in their senior year are regularly invited to volunteer to serve as the class representative for their department or faculty.
+Class representatives link the class and the Association.
+They assist classmates in maintaining contact with one another and the University by organizing reunions and preparing class newsletters.